 The Truth Will Set You Free: The FTC Provides New Guidance on Consumer Reviews

 Late last year, Congress passed the Consumer Review Protection Act, a law designed to stop businesses from using contracts to prevent customers from posting honest reviews about the business.
 Read more.

 FTC Policy Statement Focuses on Homeopathic Health Claims

 Last week, the Federal Trade Commission issued its new "Enforcement Policy Statement on Marketing Claims for Over-the-Counter (OTC) Homeopathic Drugs," as well as a staff report on a workshop that the Commission held last year on OTC homeopathic drug advertising.
+Read more.

-Thirty-nine Frankfurt Kurnit Attorneys Named “Super Lawyers” for 2016
+Thirty-five Frankfurt Kurnit Attorneys Named “Super Lawyers” for 2016

-Super Lawyers listed forty Frankfurt Kurnit attorneys in its 2016 edition.
+Super Lawyers listed thirty-five Frankfurt Kurnit attorneys in its 2016 edition.
 Read more.

 Food for Thought: FDA Will Reconsider Rules Governing Use of “Healthy” on Labels